xgcm/xgcm/doc/grids.rst

     >>> grid = Grid(ds)
     >>> grid
     <xgcm.Grid>
-    X-axis:     x_c: 9 (cell center), x_g: 9 (cell face, shift -1) periodic
+    X Axis (periodic):
+      * center   x_c (9) --> left
+      * left     x_g (9) --> center

-We see that ``xgcm`` successfully parsed the metadata and inferred the relative location of the different coordinates along the x axis.
-Because we did not specify the ``x_periodic`` keyword argument, ``xgcm`` assumed that the data is periodic along the X axis.
+We see that xgcm successfully parsed the metadata and inferred the relative location of the different coordinates along the x axis.
+Because we did not
+specify the ``periodic`` keyword argument, xgcm assumed that the data is periodic along all dimensions.
+The arrows after each coordinate indicate the default shift positions for interpolation and difference operations: operating on the center coordinate (``x_c``) shifts to the left coordinate (``x_g``), and vice versa.
 Now we can use this grid to interpolate or take differences along the axis.
 First we create some test data:

 .. code-block:: python